Blubberkins/COMP6080-Qanda/README.md

 *Polling is very inefficient for browsers, but can often be used as it simplifies the technical needs on the server.*

 #### 2.6.3.
 Push Notifications
-* Users can receive push notifications when a user they watch posts a thread.
-To know whether someone or not has posted a thread, you must "poll" the server (i.e. intermittent requests, maybe every second, that check the state).
-You can implement this either via browser's built in notification APIs or through your own custom built notifications/popups.
+* Users can receive push notifications when a new comment is posted on a thread they watch.
+* To know whether a new comment has been posted to a thread, you must "poll" the server (i.e. intermittent requests, maybe every second, that check the state).
+* You can implement this either via browser's built in notification APIs or through your own custom built notifications/popups.
 The notifications are not required to exist outside of the webpage.

 _No course assistance in lectures will be provided for this component, you should do your own research as to how to implement this.
 There are extensive resources online._